 By Matt De Reno

-I am guessing if you are a fellow writer you are halfway smart at least.
+I am guessing if you are a fellow writer you are halfway smart.
 Maybe not, but I will go out on a limb and assume if you are intelligent enough and bold enough to proclaim to the world that you have knowledge that you deem worthy for others to read, than you likely have friends and coworkers who are similarly smart as you.
 I believe that is a safe bet.

-Not sure where I heard it, but some self help guru or another, has told us before that successful people tend to gravitate toward other successful people.
+It is no great secret that successful people tend to gravitate toward other successful people.
 People that want to get ahead should, therefore, find folks that bring out one’s best—and not the worst—in them.

 “You never did attract the medical doctor types did you,” Mom said.